Frodo45127/rpfm/docs_src/chapter_comp.md

   X:/CraftRoot/etc/blueprints/locations/craft-blueprints-kde/libs/libgit2/libgit2.py
   ```

   Change both mentions of `1.1.0` to `1.2.0`.
-Additionally, either commenting out the line starting with
+Additionally, either comment out the line starting with
-  `self.targetDigests[ver]` or update the SHA256 hash:
+  `self.targetDigests[ver]` or update the SHA256 hash there:

   ```diff
     …